 - Serve with hummus, guacamole or steak sauce.

+If you are sautéing you will need to start with 3 1/2 cups raw chopped mushrooms.
 Mushrooms are high in water and it can vary from mushroom pack to mushroom pack how much water is in them.
 To alleviate the extra liquid/softness of the burger saute the mushrooms first in a little olive oil for about 5-7 minutes or until lightly browned and the liquid has been drawn out of the mushrooms.
 Allow to cool slightly before adding to mix.

 I get asked this a lot – how to make it vegan.
 I’m not a vegan so I have to trust in the comments that you guys provide.